finos/FDC3-Sail/README.md

     - `sessionView` - UI for the sessionView window
     - `topNavigation` - UI for the Top Navigation that includes the Tabs, channel picker button, and Dev Tools Menu.

-## App Directory Setup

-Modify the local directory entries here:

-- `directory/src/data`

-The local appD will run at `localhost:8080` by default.

-By default, the Desktop Agent points to the local directory in development and to the `https://appd.kolbito.com` directory in production.
-You can change the local settings in `scripts/watch.js` by modifying the entries for `VITE_DEV_DIRECTORY_URL` and change the production setting by modifying the value for `productionDirectory` in `packages/main/src/utils.ts`.

 ## Getting Started (Using the FINOS App Directory)

 ~~~